 - Soft Energy Bid Cap

-The maximum Energy Bid price submitted by Scheduling Coordinators for resources, except for Virtual Bids and Bids for Non-Resource-Specific System Resources, the CAISO will use for purposes of clearing the CAISO Market Processes without cost verification pursuant to Section 30.11.
+The maximum Energy Bid price submitted by Scheduling Coordinators for resources the CAISO will use for purposes of clearing the CAISO Market Processes without cost verification pursuant to Section 30.11.
 The Soft Energy Bid Cap is $1,000 per MWh.

 * * * * *